Simple Window Trim and Door Trim Guide

 Door and Window Trim are similar

 Trimming a door is just like trimming a window, except you start out with base blocks at the floor, as shown here.
 The base blocks should be about 3/8 in. wider than the casings.
 Door and window trim them if necessary.
-The height of the base blocks should be about 1 in. greater than the height of the baseboard you're planning to install.
+The height of the base blocks should be about 1 in. greater than the height of the baseboard you’re planning to install.
+Check out this hack for installing a door on an uneven floor.